 In 2010, as part of the activities organised to commemorate the 25th anniversary of Philip Larkin’s death, he curated (and was executive producer of) all night north, a CD of new songs by young bands and songwriters from Hull using poems by Philip Larkin as lyrics.

 He has published two short collections of poetry: Hold Something Warm (1996) and Lost Thoughts and Radio Waves (1999), and has had several articles (and a number of his poems) published in About Larkin, the biannual journal of The Philip Larkin Society.
 He has presented papers relating to his specialist subject at a number of academic conferences and Study Days.
 As a poet, he has had work published in several small magazines and anthologies, including The Rialto, Magma, The Hull Connection and 10 Miles East of England.

 As a tribute to his late friend, Jean Hartley, he has compiled an Index to her memoir: ‘Philip Larkin, the Marvel Press and Me: an Index’ (ISBN: 978-0-9932330-0-5), published by dancing sisters on 1 May 2015.

 His children’s verse tale, The First Boxing Day will be available in a signed and numbered, limited-edition of 125 copies, (and also in ebook format) on 1st September 2015.

 On 1 January 2017, to coincide with the beginning of Hull’s tenure as UK City of Culture 2017, his Hull 2017: 2,017 facts about Hull and people associated with the city was published in an eBook Kindle edition, available from all Amazon stores.
-A physical paperback (complete with Index)—as with previous Dancing Sisters publications, in a signed Limited Edition of 125—is scheduled for subsequent publication.
+The physical paperback (complete with Index)—as with previous Dancing Sisters publications, in a signed Limited Edition of 125—was published on1 May 2017.